-Wollaston is undergoing a major renovation and station upgrade.
+Wollaston Station underwent a major renovation and station upgrade.
 As part of the MBTA's Integral Art Program, artist-commissioned public amenities were envisioned.
-Integral art features enhance MBTA new stations.
-The MBTA Integral Art Program guidelines specify that transportation excellence includes all elements of the network and is intended to improve the user experience.
+Transportation excellence includes all elements of the network including well-designed public transit stations as well as amenities, and is intended to improve the user experience.

 ARTIST SELECTION PROCESS UPDATE

 In early November 2015, the art selection committee selected four semi-finalists for the project: Gary Duehr, Christopher Janney, Wanda Miglus and Catherine Widgery.